googleforgames/agones/examples/simple-udp/README.md

 # Simple UDP Server

-A very simple UDP logging server and client, for the purposes of demoing and testing running a UDP based server on Agones.
+A very simple UDP logging server, for the purposes of demoing and testing running a UDP based server on Agones.

 ## Server